Heptor44/hepos-eBic-gamer-mod/README.md

-# Fabric Example Mod
+# should note this mod is 1.15.2 only

-## Setup
+# hepo's eBic gamer mod

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+## setup

-## License
+so what you do is

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+if you know how to build gradle then do that

-"# hepos-eBic-gamer-mod"
+if not i did it for you

-"# hepos-eBic-gamer-mod"
+look in heposmod\build\libs and put hepo-mod-1.0.0.jar in your mods folder